Oregon 62 Expressway: project team works design details

-The corridor is a critical business connection for freight, tourism and commuters.
+The Oregon 62 Expressway project is a multimodal solution that will increase capacity and improve safety along the corridor, a critical business connection for freight, tourism and commuters.

-“Oregon 62 and Delta Waters Road is the busiest intersection in the entire southwest Oregon region,” said Leever.
-“The traffic counts are higher than those at I-5 north of Medford.”
+“Higher crash rates at corridor intersections, especially from I-5 to Delta Waters Road, are a safety concern,” said ODOT Public Information Officer Gary Leaming.
+“Oregon 62 and Delta Waters Road is the busiest intersection in the entire southwest Oregon region.
+The traffic counts are higher than those at I-5 north of Medford.”

 The multimodal project adds sidewalks and transit-related enhancements on the existing Oregon 62 corridor.
-The project will also build a four-lane access-controlled expressway that provides faster travel and improved safety within and throughout the region.
+The project will also build a four-lane access-controlled expressway that provides faster travel and improved safety within and through the region.

 The 4.5-mile expressway will start with three lanes of eastbound traffic at Poplar and Bullock Roads near Fred Meyer.
 Through traffic will turn left on a small directional interchange located across from Whittle Road.
 Traffic will then travel along a four-lane expressway on the east side of the Medford Airport, span over Vilas Road, and connect to the existing Crater Lake Highway near Corey Road.
 Traffic destined for commercial centers such as Costco, Lowe’s and Safeway will continue as is done today.